PandaLinds/ClassProject/README.md

 #Client startup
 1. type "hostname" in the terminal and then use that as the input for ./inet_client2 [hostname]
 Note: This only works if it is run on the same machine as the server.
 Otherwise, use the hostname of the server's machine.

+#Server startup
+To use the default port (54321), start the server with just ./inet_server To use a custom port, start with ./inet_Server [port]